 - Read more: Austin-Rover development codes

-Because the reputation of the Princess was just about on the floor by 1980, it was also decided that the facelift would be far-reaching enough to warrant a change of identity – and, in the case of the ADO71 to LM19, a change of gender – from Princess to Ambassador in one fell swoop.
+Because the reputation of the Princess was just about on the floor by the late 1970s, it was also decided that the facelift would be far-reaching enough to warrant a change of identity – and, in the case of the ADO71 to LM19, a change of gender – from Princess to Ambassador in one fell swoop.

 When the Ambassador appeared in March 1982, the extent of the changes took most BL-watchers by surprise; most people expected that such a low-budget (BL said the programme cost £29m at the car’s launch) makeover would result in only cursory changes to the car – something similar to the transformation that had taken place on the Morris Marina to become the Morris Ital in 1980.
 However, what they actually got was a car that had every body panel changed (barring the outer front door skins), monocoque changes at the rear to accommodate the addition of the tailgate and a vastly different front-end appearance.

 A tidy restyle, but sales disappointment

 One of the significant contributors to the new look was the bonnet line, which had been lowered.
 Harris Mann‘s Design Studio was responsible for the tidy restyle, but what is less known was that there were plans to radically alter the marketing of the car: ‘Serious consideration was given to re-introducing it as a Wolseley rather than an Austin – and Ray Horrocks was quite keen at one time on an illuminated front badge, whether Wolseley or the Austin-Morris chevron… There was an abiding memory at Longbridge that the Wolseley ADO71 sold better in its six-month life than the subsequent 2200 HLS ever did…’